 - Economic and Humanitarian perspectives to conflict and peace

-- Democracy, human rights and development
+- Democracy, human rights, and development

-- Post-conflict development, reconstruction and reconciliation
+- Post-conflict development, governance, and reconstruction

-- Law, peace agreements and transitional justice
+- Peace agreements and transitional justice and reconciliation

 - Law and constitutionalism